Emotional Eating Therapy

 Therapy for Emotional Eating Can Help You:

 - Learn to recognize, understand, and meet your needs

 - Take the judgment out of food and make peace with food, mind, and body

 - Assert yourself and communicate your needs with others

 - Challenge limiting body and food related beliefs

 - Cope with emotions such as depression, anxiety, anger, and loneliness without the use of food

-- Increase self-esteem and body acceptance
+- Increase self acceptance and body image

 - Decrease feelings of inadequacy or lack of control in life